nanos-world/nanos-world-vehicles/README.md

 # nanos-world-vehicles

-Default nanos.world Vehicle's Package
+This is a Package which contains a bunch of vehicles Classes defined using meshes already included in nanos world Default Asset Pack.

 ## Usage
-This is a built-in Library already included in nanos world, to use it, just include ``Package.RequirePackage("nanos-world-vehicles")`` on the top of your scripting.

 ```lua
 NanosWorldVehicles.SUV(Vector(123, 456, 100), Rotator())
 ```

 ## List of all available Vehicles in this Package